makrai/notes/park21-vad-from-categ-emo.md

 # Abstract

-* We present a model to predict fine-grained emotions along the continuous dimensions of valence, arousal, and dominance (VAD) with a corpus with categorical emotion annotations
+* We present a model to predict fine-grained VAD emotions with a corpus with categorical emotion annotations
+  * continuous dimensions of valence, arousal, and dominance (VAD)
   * trained by minimizing the Earth Mover's Distance (EMD) loss between the predicted VAD score distribution and the categorical emotion distributions sorted along VAD
   * can simultaneously classify the emotion categories and predict VAD scores for a given sentence
-  * pre-trained RoBERTa-Large
-    fine-tuned on three different corpora with categorical labels
+  * pre-trained RoBERTa-Large fine-tuned on three corpora with categ labels
   * evaluation on EmoBank corpus with VAD scores
     * categorical: comparable performance to that of the SOTA classifiers
     * VAD: significant positive correlations with the ground truth VAD scores